 Seek out Shade or Bring your Own

 When you’re outdoors, stay in the shade wherever possible.
 Jamberoo Action Park is situated on 40 hectares of landscaped gardens and wooded areas, providing plenty of shade opportunities throughout the park.
-There are also numerous free-of-charge shade structures surrounding Billabong Beach play area and outdoor umbrellas in and around the many food and beverage outlets, providing shaded seating.

 In peak periods shade becomes a premium so you are welcomed to bring your own shade structure, including pop up beach sunshades and shelter structures.
 Sunshades and shelters with pegs and ropes are not allowed as they can cause potential trip hazards.
 All shelters brought into the park must be erected only on grass areas away from the main walk and pathways.